jbnu-capstone/musanmaestro/README.md

 This dataset was made in purpose of separating noise-mixed piano sound using [Conv-Tasnet](https://arxiv.org/abs/1809.07454)

-Being Used in [jbnu-capstone/conv-tasnet-pytorch](https://github.com/jbnu-capstone/conv-tasnet-pytorch) which is based on [JusperLee/Conv-TasNet](https://github.com/JusperLee/Conv-TasNet)
+Being used in [jbnu-capstone/conv-tasnet-pytorch](https://github.com/jbnu-capstone/conv-tasnet-pytorch) which is based on [JusperLee/Conv-TasNet](https://github.com/JusperLee/Conv-TasNet)